ColaBlack/tea_ai_backend/README_en.md

 #### Usage Instructions

-1. Since the object storage you use may not be Tencent Cloud, or you might want to store files in a personal image hosting service (like me) or locally, the code for calling Tencent Cloud object storage is not complete and can be deleted.
-You can also complete it as needed.
+1. Since the object storage you use may not be Minio, or you might want to store files in a personal image hosting service or locally, I suggest you modify the code related to file storage.

-    - The code related to this is in:
-        - src/main/java/edu/zafu/teaai/constant/FileConstant.java
-        - src/main/java/edu/zafu/teaai/controller/FileController.java
+- edu/zafu/teaai/config/MinioConfig.java It is used to read the configuration information in application.yml .
+- edu/zafu/teaai/config/MinioConfig.java It is used to configure the minio client.
+- edu/zafu/teaai/utils/MinioUtils.java This class provides some basic operations on minio, such as uploading.
+- edu/zafu/teaai/service/FileService.java and it's implementation FileServiceImpl.java offer some basic operations on minio.
+- edu/zafu/teaai/controller/FileController.java This file is used to handle file upload requests.

 2. There is a lot of commented interface code in the code.
 Those interfaces are reserved for the frontend during backend development but were ultimately not used, so they are closed with comments.

 #### Contributing